EN 12353

 The requirements for preserving test organisms are:

-- Defined Microbial Strains: It is necessary to utilize well-characterized microbial strains for comparison purposes between different tests.
+• Defined Microbial Strains: It is necessary to utilize well-characterized microbial strains to compare different tests.
 Reference strains such as Escherichia coli, Pseudomonas aeruginosa, or Staphylococcus aureus are typically used in these assessments.

 EN 12353: Methodology for preserving test organisms